 Ranch is a

-cattle ranch located east of Kaycee, Wyoming.
+cattle ranch located east of Kaycee, Wyoming at the map dot of Sussex.
 It has been

-hay, oats, barley, and corn silage are staple harvests during a typical
+hay, barley, and corn silage are staple harvests during a typical

-bottom of Powder River and south thereof, in a mixed terrain of
+bottom of the Powder River in a mixed terrain of

 grasses and scrub forage in high desert conditions.
 (Average